thebitmonk/send_post_api/docs/AccountvalidationApi.md

 var apiInstance = new SendPostApi.AccountvalidationApi();

-var xAccountApiKey = "xAccountApiKey_example"; // String | Account API Key
+var xSubAccountApiKey = "xSubAccountApiKey_example"; // String | Sub-Account API Key

 var body = new SendPostApi.ModelsEmailList(); // ModelsEmailList | The email list to be sent for being validated